 Supervisory Level.
 Employees at this level may undertake the full range of home care and personal care duties for the wellbeing of clients within established routines and procedures.

 In addition to these responsibilities, employees will also ensure adequate care and support is being provided within each care facility and to each client.
 This will involve:

-- · Monitoring the standards of care being made available, - · Providing personal training for Disability Services Officers, - Ensuring appropriate staffing provision on a day to day basis, and - Being a principal contact in cases of emergency or other critical occurrence.
+- Monitoring the standards of care provided; - Providing personal training for Disability Services Officers (Levels 1 and 2); - Ensuring appropriate staffing provision on a day to day basis, and

+Being a principal contact in cases of emergency or other critical incidents.